normanzb/beebee/README.md

 # This is logger that logs with...

-* shortened uuid: Each instance will logs with its own uuid as prefix.
+* shortened uuid: each instance will logs with its own uuid as prefix.
 * time stamp: er... time stamp is a time stamp
 * and with some colours